Picovoice/picovoice/sdk/vue/README.md

 npm install --save @picovoice/picovoice-vue @picovoice/web-voice-processor
 ```

-### AccessKey

-Picovoice requires a valid `AccessKey` at initialization. `AccessKey` acts as your credentials when using
-Picovocie SDKs.
-You can get your `AccessKey` for free.
-Make sure to keep your `AccessKey` secret.
-Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Usage

 Picovoice requires a Porcupine keyword file (`.ppn`), a Rhino context file (`.rhn`) and model parameter files for both engines (`.pv`).